thetaofather/mobnet/README.md

 ## Intro

-Welcome to MOBnet, a mafia-themed Bittensor subnet where volatility is the product and coordination is the hustle.
+Welcome to The Taofather, a mafia-themed Bittensor subnet in the city of San Taovanni.

 Its native token, MOB-α (“Mob Alpha”), bankrolls an underworld of hits on rival subnets: